Rectal Cancer Quiz

 Lower left abdomen or tummy pain

-Has your stool become thin and narrow (like a pencil)?
+Is your stool thin and narrow like a pencil?

 Treatment options for rectal cancer include surgery, radiotherapy, chemotherapy, and active surveillance.
 Your doctor may recommend a combination of different treatments depending on the stage of the cancer.